This Garlic Butter Pasta with Spinach recipe is made with fresh spinach and bow tie pasta tossed in a creamy garlic-butter sauce.

 I’m tellin’ you, never underestimate the power of a good pasta dish.
 No… a GREAT pasta dish!
 This Garlic-Butter Spinach and Pasta recipe is seriously amazing.

-This Garlic-Butter Pasta & Spinach dish is a once a week deal.
+This pasta with spinach dish is a once-a-week deal.
 My other half is obsessed with garlic.
 Even more obsessed with pasta.
-The man can live on spaghetti, and he wants me to come up with a garlic and chocolate CAKE!
-Lawwwd, help us.
+The man can live on spaghetti… and chocolate CAKE!